Geiseltal (fossil deposit): Supporting layers

 The overburden in the Geiseltal consists of up to 50 m thick deposits of the Middle Pleistocene and Late Pleistocene (0.78 to 0.012 million years ago).
 The oldest layers, spared from erosion, were formed as ground moraine by the inland ice of the Elster glacial period (400,000 to 335,000 years ago).
 In the Holstein Warm Period (335,000 to 320,000 years ago), the Unstrut river shifted its course as far as the Geiseltal and created the so-called Körbisdorf Terrace.
 The inland ice of the Saale Cold Period (320,000 to 128,000 years ago) only passed over the Geiseltal during the first advance, known in Central Germany as the "Zeitz Phase" and in Northern Germany as the "Drenthe I Phase" or "Main Drenthe".

 The retreat of the inland glacier of the Saale glacial period led to the formation of drainless and mostly water-filled depressions, particularly in the north-eastern part of the Geiseltal, in the former open-cast mining field Neumark-Nord, through mollisol diapirism, in which predominantly limnic sediments were deposited.
 Between 1986 and 2008, the individual lake basins were the focus of interdisciplinary scientific research, the results of which were published in numerous publications.
 The largest, around 600 m long and 400 m wide Neumark-Nord 1 basin contained the remains of a rich large mammal fauna, including complete skeletons of the European forest elephant, aurochs, bison, fallow deer and various rhinoceross (forest rhinoceros, steppe rhinoceros), but also cave lions and spotted hyenas.
 The large mammal fauna of the smaller Neumark-Nord 2 basin was similar in principle to that of the larger basin, but with a few exceptions it was small and disarticulated.
 A large number of flint artifacts of Middle Palaeolithic humans were discovered in the shore areas of both basins. humans have been discovered.
 There is still no agreement on the age position.
-According to various pollen analysiss, the Warm Period sediments of the two basins show a succession typical of the Eemian Warm Period (128,000 to 115,000 years ago) typical succession.
+According to various pollen analyses, the Warm Period sediments of the two basins show a succession typical of the Eemian Warm Period (128,000 to 115,000 years ago) typical succession.
 For the Neumark-Nord 2 basin, an Eemian classification is supported by further analyses, such as paleomagnetics and radiometric age dating.
 In contrast, the interglacial sediments of the Neumark-Nord 1 basin could also have been deposited during an "intrasaalean" interglacial period.
 This is indicated by the botanical remains, such as the macroflora with the extremely rich relicts of a steppe-oak-mixed forest characterized by the Tatar maple, or individual fossils of small mammals, including the dwarf forest mouse Apodemus maastrichtensis.
 The ostracod fauna as well as other findings do not suggest an Eneolithic age.